 Homemade Baked Beans

 Baked beans on toast is the ultimate meal to prepare when you are short of time and / or cash.
 Homemade baked beans are even cheaper – and healthier!
 Eat them on their own or with a fried egg or grated cheese and some pickle.
 And many people love it and choose them as a real treat!
 What better for a warming, filling quick lunch.
-They are a standard part of a full English breakfast and a superb addition to bangers and mash.

 They are also a way of getting children to eat something nourishing and filling as few children will refuse a meal containing baked beans.